sumanking/ai-assisted-text-classification-api/README.md

 Configuration
 application.properties
-ai.api.key=My_GROQ_API_KEY
+ai.api.key=MY_GROQ_API_KEY

+⚠️ Important:
-Note: Never commit real API keys to GitHub.
+Never commit real API keys to GitHub.
 Use environment variables or local configuration for production.

-Running the Application
+▶️ Running the Application
 mvn spring-boot:run

-The application will start on:
+The application will start at:

 http://localhost:8080

-Testing the API
+🧪 Testing the API
 Using Postman

-POST
+POST REQUEST

 http://localhost:8080/api/classify

-Sample Requests

 { "text": "The app crashes every time I try to pay" }
 { "text": "How can I change my email address?" }
 { "text": "The new update is amazing, great work!" }
 { "text": "Hello there" }

 Sample Responses

 { "category": "Complaint" }
 { "category": "Query" }
 { "category": "Feedback" }
 { "category": "Other" }

-Why Groq?
+🚀 Why Groq?

 Groq provides: